Program Requirements for Classics (Classics), 2022-2023

 Advising

-All students in the M.A. programs are supervised by the department’s graduate adviser, a member of the regular departmental faculty.
-Students are required to consult the graduate adviser (or the department chair when the graduate adviser is unavailable) at the beginning of each quarter to plan their programs, and as needed to discuss changes in programs, and are required to notify the graduate adviser of plans for examinations.
-Students also should consult with the adviser about problems they are experiencing in the program.
-Twice during each academic year, the graduate adviser conducts a review of all graduate students at a full departmental faculty meeting.
+During the first two years, all students in the program are supervised by the department’s Graduate Advisor, a member of the regular departmental faculty.
+Students are required to consult the Graduate Advisor (or the Department Chair when the Graduate Advisor is unavailable) at the beginning of each quarter to plan their programs, and as needed to discuss changes in programs, and are required to notify the Graduate Advisor of plans for examinations.
+Students also should consult with the Advisor about problems they are experiencing in the program.
+Twice during each academic year, the Graduate Advisor conducts a review of all graduate students at a full departmental faculty meeting.
 The results of the review are recorded in the departmental minutes.
 Students with serious problems noted at the midyear meeting are sent a warning letter within 30 days.
-At the end of each academic year, the substance of the evaluation of each individual student is communicated in writing to the student by the graduate adviser within 30 days.
+At the end of each academic year, the substance of the evaluation of each individual student is communicated in writing to the student by the Graduate Advisor within 30 days.

 Areas of Study